 All material submitted for publication is assumed to be submitted exclusively to the Singapore Medical Journal (SMJ) unless the contrary is stated.
-Manuscript decisions are based on peer review.
-Reviewers receive manuscripts that have been blinded.
+Manuscript decisions are based on a double-blinded peer review process.
+Please note that the following instructions are in accord with the 'Uniform Requirements for Manuscripts Submitted to Biomedical Journals' (www.icmje.org/index.html).

 The Editor retains the right to determine the style and if necessary, edit and shorten any material accepted for publication.
-All manuscripts and correspondence should be addressed with a covering letter to: